JFan1997/JFan1997/README.md

 ## Hi there 👋 You are my ![](https://komarev.com/ghpvc/?username=JFan1997&label=PROFILE+VIEWS) visitor!

  I am currently a PhD student at the [University of Notre Dame](https://www.nd.edu/) majoring in Computer Science Engineering, supervised by Profeesor [Fanxin Kong](https://sites.google.com/site/fanxink).
 I received the B.E. degree in Software Engineer from [Shandong University](https://www.en.sdu.edu.cn/), Jinan, China, in 2019.
 I obtained the Master's degree supervised by Professor [Long Jin](https://scholar.google.com/citations?user=zt5LfSeWy9gC&hl=zh-CN), majoring in Computer Technology with the School of Information Science and Engineering, [Lanzhou University](https://en.lzu.edu.cn/), Lanzhou, China, in 2023.
+I conducted research at Tencent Robotics LAB from December 2021 to August 2022 and from November 2022 to March 2023.

  My main research interests include robotics, artifical intelligence, cyber-physical systems, and medical imaging.